WMU Soccer Complex

-The Western Michigan University Soccer Complex is a soccer-specific stadium located in Kalamazoo, Michigan on the campus of Western Michigan University.
-Originally known as Lee Baker Field, the complex is adjacent to WMU's Business, Technology & Research Park and the Engineering College campus, and is home to both the Western Michigan Broncos men's and women's soccer teams.
+The WMU Soccer Complex is a soccer-specific stadium located in Kalamazoo, Michigan on the campus of Western Michigan University.
+Originally known as Lee Baker Field, the complex is adjacent to WMU's Business, Technology & Research Park and the Engineering College campus.

+The stadium serves as home to both the Western Michigan Broncos men's and women's soccer teams.
 The stands seat about 500, and there is standing room along the fencelines, particularly on the north and west sides.